decentralized-identity/peer-did-method-spec/spec/core.md

 ###### Long form

-Resolving a long form `did:peer:4` document is done by decoding the document from the DID and &#34;contextualizing&#34; the document with the DID.
+Resolving a long form `did:peer:4` document is done by decoding the document from the DID and "contextualizing" the document with the DID.

 To decode the document:

 1. Extract the `encoded document` portion of the DID
-2. Verify the hash over the `encoded document` by extracting the `hash` portion of the DID and comparing it against the result of following step 2 (&#34;Hash the document&#34;) above to recreate the hash.
+2. Verify the hash over the `encoded document` by extracting the `hash` portion of the DID and comparing it against the result of following step 2 ("Hash the document") above to recreate the hash.
-3. Perform the inverse of step 1 (&#34;Encode the document&#34;) to get the decoded document
+3. Perform the inverse of step 1 ("Encode the document") to get the decoded document

-To &#34;contextualize&#34; a document:
+To "contextualize" a document:

 1. Take the decoded document (which should look identical to the input example above)
 2. Add `id` at the root of the document and set it to the DID